Applications for registration of R&D activities due 30 April 2026

 Payments to associates

 Further to the above, if you are looking to include payments to associates in your claim, you will need to demonstrate that these amounts were in fact paid prior to 30 June and not just incurred.
 Payment can include constructive payments, for example, through the offsetting of a loan where there are mutual obligations between the parties and the loan is documented and reflect appropriate commercial terms.
-As this is a key focus area of the ATO, we recommend seeking advice if you have payments to associates.
+As this is a key focus area of the ATO, we recommend seeking advice if your R&D expenditure is comprised in some part of payments to associates.

 Advance and Overseas Findings